What Is Nicotine Withdrawal Syndrome?

 Smoking is recognized by the WHO as a chronic disease of dependence, classified in ICD-11 as Tobacco Use Disorder.
 Nicotine is one of the most addictive substances known — with high dependence potential, comparable to or greater than that of other psychoactive substances on some epidemiological measures.
 About 70% of smokers want to quit, but only 3-5% succeed without help.

-Understanding withdrawal as a neurobiological phenomenon — and not as "lack of willpower" — is fundamental so that smokers seek and receive appropriate treatment.
+Understanding withdrawal as a neurobiological phenomenon — not as a "lack of willpower" — is essential só smokers seek and receive the right treatment.
 Effective treatments exist that triple the chances of successful cessation.

 Neurochemical Dependence

-Nicotine permanently alters dopaminergic reward circuits, creating physical and psychological dependence that explains the difficulty of cessation.
+Nicotine permanently rewires dopaminergic reward circuits, creating physical and psychological dependence that explains why quitting is só hard.

 Temporary Symptoms